 Field Mouse, House Mouse, Voles

-Adult house mice weigh about 2/5 to 4/5 ounce (11 to 22 grams).
+An adult house mouse weighs about 2/5 to 4/5 ounce (11 to 22 grams).
 They are generally grayish brown with a gray or buff belly.
 Similar mice include the white-footed mice and jumping mice (which have a white belly), and harvest mice (which have grooved upper incisor teeth).

 A very adaptable species, the house mouse often lives in close association with humans and therefore is termed one of the “commensal” rodents along with Norway and roof rats.
 House mice are much more common in residences and commercial structures than are rats.

 House mice live in and around homes, farms, commercial establishments, and in open fields and agricultural lands.
 At times they may be found living far from human settlements, particularly where climates are moderate.
 The onset of cold weather each fall in temperate regions may cause mice to move into structures in search of shelter and food.